LimeChain/wisp-protocol/README.md

 Messaging Protocol for transfer of data between Rollups based on Computational Integrity (SNARK) proving the state of Ethereum (acting as an on-chain Light Client) inside the Destination rollup.

-For the PoC version of Wisp, the circuits and the on-chain Light Client are based on [SuccinctLabs Proof-of-Consensus](https://github.com/succinctlabs/eth-proof-of-consensus) implementation.
+For the PoC version of Wisp, the circuits and the on-chain Light Client are modified and based on [SuccinctLabs Proof-of-Consensus](https://github.com/succinctlabs/eth-proof-of-consensus) implementation.

 ## Directory Structure